kbariotis/kostasbariotis.com/blog/node-env-so-easy-to-miss-your-step/index.md

 Now where did `NODE_ENV` came from and why does npm actually uses it?
 Node.js documentation mention nothing about such a variable.
 Well the `NODE_ENV` variable became famous from the [Express.js](http://expressjs.com/) framework where it was using it to decide whether it should enable some development features on production.
 After people started to use it, other projects started to adopt it as well and we reached today.

 ## To conclude
+Choosing `NODE_ENV` to denote your application's environment is not wise since so many utilities around depend on it.
+Keep it to mark online production-like environment vs local development environments.

 Like I mention above, we learned quite a few things from that incident, but our immediate action was to rename `NODE_ENV` in an attempt to keep to our online environments as similar as possible. 🤓